Back to the lexicon

 The Difference between Machine Learning and Deep Learning

-Deep learning, on the other hand, is a specialized subcategory of machine learning that uses artificial neural networks to recognize highly complex patterns in large, unstructured data sets.
+Deep learning is a specialized form of machine learning and uses artificial neural networks to recognize complex patterns in large, unstructured data sets (e.g., images, speech, or text).
+Through multiple processing layers, deep learning can automatically capture abstract concepts and deeper connections.

 Challenges for Machine Learning